Charles Warner: Australia

 In June 1888 Warner and his company travelled to Adelaide for a month-long season at the Theatre Royal, during which they presented "a number of theatrical treats" to the Adelaide playgoers.
 The Adelaide season also proved to be lucrative.
 The three nights of Hamlet alone returned £600.
 From Adelaide Warner and his company travelled to Sydney where they opened on 28 July with Drink at the Theatre Royal.
 In mid-August a production of The Lady of Lyons was staged, with Warner in the role of 'Claude Melnotte'.
 A clash with the touring London Gaiety Company in August prompted a week of performances in Newcastle, where Warner and his company played "to the largest audiences on record in that city".

 After a successful Sydney season Warner returned to Melbourne to appear in the first Australian production of Hands Across the Sea, a play specially written for Warner's Australian tour by Henry Pettitt, which opened at the Theatre Royal on 29 September 1888.
 The play was highly successful, playing for twelve weeks in Melbourne "to the highest receipts ever known in the colonies".
 For a period of just seven performances, "the figures were up to £1,800".
 In late-December Hands Across the Sea opened at Sydney's Theatre Royal.

-In mid-February 1889 the drama Captain Swift opened at Sydney's Theatre Royal, with Warner in the title role and Gracie Warner also in the cast.
-The play was written by C. Haddon Chambers, a London-based dramatist who had been born in Sydney.
+In mid-February 1889 the drama Captain Swift opened at Sydney's Theatre Royal, with Warner in the title role and Gracie Warner also in the cast. he play was written by C. Haddon Chambers, a London-based dramatist who had been born in Sydney.
 The Sydney season of Captain Swift was not considered a success, with audience numbers down and the play being the subject of criticism in the local press.

 Warner and his company arrived in Brisbane in mid-April 1889.
 During a successful six-week season at Brisbane's Opera House the company produced eleven different plays.
 The receipts for the opening week totalled £1,050.
 In contrast to its Sydney performances, Captain Swift played to full houses in Brisbane.
 From Brisbane Warner's company travelled to Adelaide for a "most brilliant and successful" five-week season (from 10 June to mid-July 1889) at the Theatre Royal.

 After the Adelaide season had finished Warner returned to Melbourne.
 The Williamson, Garner and Musgrove Dramatic Company that had been supporting Warner was disbanded and Warner set about forming and rehearsing a new company (with some members common to both).